-The pound has fallen against the euro (and may well continue to fall), so we explain how you can make more of your pounds when you’re on the continent.
+The pound has fallen against many currencies in recent years, so we explain how you can make more of your pounds when you're on your holdiays.

-> You can buy your euros from high-street bureax de change, or order them from an online currency broker, load a pre-paid card with euros to spend when you’re on the continent, or simply use your credit card.
+You can buy travel money from high-street bureax de change, or order it from an online currency broker, load a pre-paid card with cash to spend when you're on the abroad, or simply use your credit card.

-> How to get the best exchange rate for euros, things to remember:
+How to get the best exchange rate for euros, things to remember:

-> - Bureaux de change are typically the most expensive way to buy euros
+Bureaux de change are typically the most expensive way to buy eurrency

-> You want to look for cards with no foreign/overseas transaction fees or non-sterling transaction fees.
+You want to look for cards with no foreign/overseas transaction fees or non-sterling transaction fees.
 Spending on these cards can get you some of the best exchange rates for euros at the MasterCard/Visa daily exchange rate.

 Typically the fee-free spending is only available for card purchases, as a separate fee will apply for withdrawing cash (as well as possible ATM fees) which makes the cash exchange rate far less competitive.